openvinotoolkit/openvino_tensorflow/test/python/tensorflow/README.md

     --tensorflow_path TENSORFLOW_PATH

     Specify the path to Tensorflow source code.

-    Eg:/localdisk/skantama/tf-ngraph/tensorflow

-    optional arguments:
+Eg: /localdisk/skantama/tf-ngraph/tensorflow

+    optional arguments (choose one of these):

     -h, --help show this help message and exit

-    --list_tests LIST_TESTS
+    --list_tests TEST_PATTERN
     Prints the list of test cases in this package.

-    Eg:math_ops_test.*
+Eg: --list_tests math_ops_test.\*

+    --list_tests_from_file MANIFEST_FILE
+    Reads the test names/patterns specified in a manifest file and displays a consolidated list.
+Eg: --list_tests_from_file ./test/python/tensorflow/tests_common.txt

+    --run_test TEST_PATTERN
-    --run_test RUN_TEST Runs the testcase and returns the output.
+    Runs the testcase and returns the output.
+Eg: --run_test math_ops_test.DivNoNanTest.\*

-    Eg:math_ops_test.DivNoNanTest.testBasic

-    --run_tests_from_file RUN_TESTS_FROM_FILE
+    --run_tests_from_file MANIFEST_FILE

-    Reads the test names specified in a file and runs
+    Reads the test names specified in a file and runs them.
+Eg: --run_tests_from_file=/path/to/tests_list_file.txt Please see comments in `tests_common.txt` to understand the accepted formats of the file.

-    them.
-Eg:--run_tests_from_file=tests_to_run.txt

     --xml_report XML_REPORT

-     Generates results in xml file for jenkins to populate

-     in the test result.
-Need to specify xml file name
+    Generates results in xml file for jenkins to populate in the test result.
+Need to specify xml file name.

+    --verbose
-  --verbose  Prints standard out if specified
+    Prints standard out if specified

 ## How to run tests